arrow

 The US there are no federal policies that set the rules for the whole country, however different state have specific rules regarding travel insurance.
 There are few states with restricted rules like in Colorado Maryland, New York, South Dakota and Washington.
 These states prevent its residents and individuals with mailing address in these states from buying insurance plans from some companies.
 Travelers can check insurance restrictions of their insurance providers while buying the insurance.

-Pre-approvals for medical treatment and Hospital Visits
+📋 Pre-approvals for medical treatment and hospital visits

 Travelers can check if it’s covered while buying the insurance